nostrdesignguide/nostrdesignguide.github.io/docs/design-principles/starting-from-scratch.md

 As the project matures and you are certain that the elements you’ve designed are not going to change significantly over time - that is a good time to start componentizing your design files.
 Or, when you find yourself constantly having to adjust multiple elements by selecting them often.

-Of course, if you are a seasoned designer and feel comfotable setting up a design system first, go for it!
+Of course, if you are a seasoned designer and feel comfortable setting up a design system first, go for it!

 ## But, create components when working with repetitive elements